Is the Vitamin D Content of Mushrooms Therapeutic?

 As mentioned, the vitamin D produced by mushrooms is primarily D2 – ergocalciferol – but they also produce conservative amounts of vitamin D3 – cholecalciferol – and vitamin D4 – 22,23-dihydroergosterol.
 While vitamin D2 is also used by the body in place of the vitamin D3 produced by the sun, it should be noted that D3 is the healthiest and most active form of vitamin D in the body.
 Vitamin D4 is most known for increasing blood calcium levels, though it is not considered a replacement for D3.
 Outside of mushrooms, there are few natural sources of D4.

 The dramatically boosted vitamin D levels from mushrooms are primarily D2.

-So is vitamin D2 therapeutic?
+Is this vitamin D2 therapeutic?